ransilberman/airflow-etl-exercise/README.md

 ```

 ## Requirements for submittion the exercise:
-1. copy your DAG code (not in pdf format that destroy indentation)
+1. Copy your DAG code (not in pdf format that destroy indentation)
-2. send pring screen of the logs of your DAG run
+2. Show print-screen of the logs of your DAG run
-3. select the results of a SELECT statement that shows the data in the sqlite table
+3. Show the results of a `SELECT` statement that shows the data in the sqlite table